oregon coast

 Herman Creek Trail

 One of the better old-growth hikes in the Columbia River Gorge is a tale of two forests.
-The first, from the trailhead to the five-mile mark passes through a burn area devastated by the 2017 Eagle Creek Fire.
-Here, the hike traverses several beautiful, towering waterfalls (profiled here), and yet the charred remaining tree trunks of the forest present a haunting landscape.
-Miraculously, the fire spared the largest trees - a mix of firs, hemlocks, and cedars - located between mile five and seven.
+The first, from the trailhead to the five-mile mark, passes through a burn area devastated by the 2017 Eagle Creek Fire.
+Here, the hike traverses several beautiful, towering waterfalls (profiled here), while the charred remaining tree trunks of the forest present a haunting landscape.
+Miraculously, the fire spared the largest trees—a mix of firs, hemlocks, and cedars—located between mile five and seven.
 This second section is where the hike truly pays off.
-Cedar Swamp Camp is a particular highlight, featuring with several massive cedars growing on a level bench.
+Cedar Swamp Camp is a particular highlight, featuring several massive cedars growing on a level bench.

 Cedar Swamp Camp